Skip to content

 But Konya’s relationship with sema carries a tension.
 Since the 1925 closure of all Sufi orders in Turkey, the ceremony has existed in a liminal space between cultural heritage and living spiritual practice.
 Some performances cater primarily to tourists, presenting sema as a spectacle divorced from its spiritual content.
 Others, organized by practitioners who maintain a living connection to the tradition, preserve its full depth.
 The difference is not always visible to the outsider, but it is palpable.
 A sema performed as art is beautiful.
 A sema performed as worship is something else.

-In recent decades, a growing number of practitioners in Turkey and abroad have worked to reclaim sema as what it was always intended to be: not a performance to be watched but a practice to be inhabited.
+Istanbul holds the other pole of this tension.
+Restored Mevlevi lodges such as the Galata Mevlevihanesi and the Yenikapı Mevlevihanesi now host regular sema ceremonies, some closer to worship, others closer to the stage, so that a visitor to the city can encounter the turning in a single evening much as travellers have for centuries.
+In recent decades, a growing number of practitioners in Turkey and abroad have worked to reclaim sema as what it was always intended to be: a practice to be inhabited rather than a performance to be watched.
 These efforts include teaching the inner dimensions of the turn alongside its physical technique.
 They insist on the ceremonial context rather than the stage context.
 They maintain the connection between sema and the broader Mevlevi path of ethical and spiritual development.

 Sema as Embodied Philosophy

-What makes sema remarkable among the world’s contemplative practices is that it is philosophy made physical.
-It does not merely describe the unity of existence; it enacts it.
-The dervish does not read about cosmic rotation; they join it.
-The symbolism of the dress is not explained during the ceremony; it is worn.
-The music does not argue for the soul’s longing; it voices it.
+What makes sema remarkable among the world’s spiritual practices is that it is philosophy made physical.
+Sema does not describe the unity of creation from a distance; it enacts it in the body.
+The dervish steps into the turning.
+The symbolism of the dress is worn, not explained.
+The music voices the soul’s longing rather than arguing for it.

-This is consistent with Rumi’s broader approach to knowledge.
-He distrusted purely intellectual understanding.
-Not because he was anti-intellectual; he was a trained scholar of Islamic law and theology.
-He recognized that some truths can only be known through experience.
-You can read a thousand descriptions of honey without knowing its taste.
-You can study rotation without ever entering the turn.
+This fits Rumi’s whole approach to knowledge.
+He distrusted understanding that stayed in the head, though he was himself a trained scholar of Islamic law and theology.
+Some truths, he held, can only be known by tasting them.
+You can read a thousand descriptions of honey and still not know its sweetness.
+You can study rotation and never once enter the turn.

 Sources